i9si-sistemas/web-push/README.md

-# Web Push Notification Library Documentation
+# Web Push Notification Library

 This library provides a simple and efficient way to implement web push notifications in Go applications.
 It handles VAPID (Voluntary Application Server Identification) authentication and supports various notification urgency levels.